Syngman Rhee

 Born in Hwanghae Province, Joseon, Rhee attended an American Methodist school, where he converted to Christianity.
-He became involved in anti-Japanese activities after the 1894–95 First Sino-Japanese War and was imprisoned in 1899.
-Released in 1904, he moved to the United States, where he obtained degrees from American universities and met President Theodore Roosevelt.
+He became a Korean independence activist and was imprisoned for his activities in 1899.
+After his release in 1904, he moved to the United States, where he received degrees from American universities and met Presidents Theodore Roosevelt and Woodrow Wilson.
 After a brief 1910–12 return to Korea, he moved to Hawaii in 1913.
-From 1918 to 1924, he was promoted to several high positions in some Korean provisional governments and served as a representative of these to Western powers.
-He moved to Washington, D.C., in 1939.
-In 1945, he was returned to US-controlled Korea by the US military, and on 20 July 1948 he was elected President of the Republic of Korea by the National Assembly.
+In 1919, following the Japanese suppression of the March First Movement, Rhee joined the right-leaning Korean Provisional Government in exile in Shanghai.
+From 1918 to 1924, he served as the first President of the Korean Provisional Government until 1925.
+He then returned to the United States, where he advocated and fundraised for Korean independence.
+In 1939, he moved to Washington, DC.
+In 1945, he was returned to US-controlled Korea by the US military.
+On 20 July 1948, he was elected the first president of the Republic of Korea by the National Assembly, ushering in the First Republic of Korea.

-Rhee adopted a hardline anti-communist and pro-American stance as president.
-Early on in his presidency, his government put down a communist uprising on Jeju Island, and the Mungyeong and Bodo League massacres were committed against suspected communist sympathisers, leaving at least 100,000 people dead.
+As president, Rhee continued his hardline anti-communist and pro-American views that characterized much of his earlier political career.
 Rhee was president during the outbreak of the Korean War (1950–1953), in which North Korea invaded South Korea.
 He refused to sign the armistice agreement that ended the war, wishing to have the peninsula reunited by force.

-After the fighting ended, the country remained at a low level economically, lagging behind North Korea, and was heavily reliant on U.S. aid.
-After being re-elected in 1956, the constitution was modified to remove the two-term restriction, despite protests from the opposition.
-He was elected uncontested in March 1960, after his opponent Chough Pyung-ok died before voting day.
+After the fighting ended, South Korea's economy lagged behind North Korea's and was heavily reliant on US aid, despite successful efforts to battle illiteracy.
+After being re-elected in 1956, he pushed to modify the constitution to remove the two-term limit, despite opposition protests.
+He was reelected uncontested in March 1960, after his opponent Chough Pyung-ok died from cancer before the election took place.
 After Rhee's ally Lee Ki-poong won the corresponding vice-presidential election by a wide margin, the opposition rejected the result as rigged, which triggered protests.
-These escalated into the student-led April Revolution when police shot demonstrators in Masan, which forced Rhee to resign on 26 April and ultimately led to the establishment of the Second Republic of Korea.
-On 28 April, as protesters converged on the presidential palace, the CIA covertly flew him out to Honolulu, Hawaii, where he spent the rest of his life in exile.
-He died of a stroke in 1965.
+These escalated into the student-led April Revolution, in which police shot demonstrators in Masan.
+The resulting scandal caused Rhee to resign on 26 April, ushering in the Second Republic of Korea.
+Following his resignation, he spent a month at the residence Ihwajang and departed for exile in Hawaii by plane on 29 May.
+However, according to Rhee, he went to Hawaii for medical treatment.
+Rhee claimed that he was never in exile – he simply was not able to return to his homeland.
+He spent the rest of his life in exile in Honolulu, Hawaii, and died of a stroke in 1965.